 Re-forging connections between local communities and healthy resources

 PMCSF membership has increased as more Bainbridge Island residents build a connection to their marine resources and renewing their commitment to clean water and healthy shorelines.
-In 2018, we harvested more than 1,400 dozen oysters for 80 loyal Community Supported Aquaculture (CSA) members and other local events.
-Volunteers had their work cut out for them, and contributed 226 hours total to the farm tending, sorting, bagging and hauling oysters.
-As a testament to the farm, our CSA program is already sold for 2019!
+Past harvests have resulted in more than 1,400 dozen oysters for 80 loyal Community Supported Aquaculture (CSA) members and other local events.
+Summer oyster mortality in 2019 impacted many oyster growers in Puget Sound including PSRF.
+Unfortunately, we will not have the typical CSA harvest season in 2020 and we will be postponing the CSA program until the spring of 2021.
+As a testament to the farm, our CSA program sells out rapidly each season.
+PSRF is hopeful for a bountiful harvest next spring!

 Farming, harvesting and eating oysters is part of the solution to restoring Puget Sound